oroinc/documentation/user/back-office/activities/emails/oroconnector-outlook.rst

 Connect
 -------

-Once OroConnector has been installed in your mail client, a new icon will appear in the side panel, indicating that the add-on is ready for use.
+Once OroConnector has been installed in your mail client, a new icon will appear in the side panel, indicating that the add-in is ready for use.

-To connect the add-on to your Oro application:
+To connect the add-in to your Oro application:

-1. Open the OroConnector add-on by clicking on the Oro icon.
+1. Open the OroConnector add-in by clicking on the Oro icon.
 2. Click **Connect**.
 3. Provide valid Oro credentials to log in to your Oro application.